Particular/docs.particular.net/servicecontrol/transport-adapter/index.md

 snippet: PoisonQueue

-Such messages cannot be forwarded to the error queue because ServiceControl won't be able to receive them.
+These messages cannot be forwarded to the error queue because ServiceControl won't be able to receive them.
 During normal operations NServiceBus never generates such malformed messages.
 They can be a generated, for example, by a misbehaving integration component.
 The poison message queue should be monitored using platform-specific tools available for the messaging technology used in the solution.

 ## Life cycle and hosting

 Transport Adapter is a library package that is hosting-agnostic.
 In a production scenario the adapter should be hosted either as a Windows Service or via a cloud-specific hosting mechanism (e.g. Azure Worker Role).

-The [Transport Adapter `dotnet new` template](/nservicebus/dotnet-templates.md) makes it easier to create a Windows Service host for the Transport Adapter.
+The [Transport Adapter `dotnet new` template](/nservicebus/dotnet-templates.md) makes it easier to create a Windows Service host for the transport adapter.
 Details on how to install the adapter as a service are outlined in [Windows Service Installation](/nservicebus/hosting/windows-service.md).

-Regardless of the hosting mechanism, the Transport Adapter follows the same life cycle.
-The following snippet demonstrates it.
-The `Start` and `Stop` methods need to be bound to host-specific events (e.g. Windows Service start up callback).
+Regardless of the hosting mechanism, Transport Adapter follows the same life cycle, which the following snippet demonstrates.
+The `Start` and `Stop` methods must be bound to host-specific events (e.g. Windows Service start up callback).

 snippet: Lifecycle